-Chronic obstructive pulmonary disease (COPD) is not curable in any stage of the disease.
+Chronic obstructive pulmonary disease (COPD) is not curable at any stage of the disease.
 With early diagnosis and treatment, disease progression and flare-ups can be controlled.
 Hence, patients can live a good quality of life and even exercise, without their longevity being considerably affected.
 Patients would have to quit smoking and avoid exposure to other risk factors.
-If untreated, patients enter the end stage/stage IV of the disease.
+If untreated, patients enter the end-stage/stage IV of the disease.
 Hence, patients would eventually have a very poor quality of life and fatal complications, affecting their longevity.

 What is COPD?